 News & Technicals’

 Follow the trend, respect support and resistance levels, and don’t chase the moves you missed.
-Remember, nobody ever sustained a career by picking reversals…so don’t do it.
-Keep locking in your profits when you have them.
 It’s all about achieving trade goals and sticking to your discipline.
-Our job is to produce consistent gains…not catch lightning in a bottle.
-So, stick with your plan, maintain discipline and work your process.
-Also, remember that it’s Friday…and Friday is payday.
-So, don’t forget to take some profits off the table to pay yourself ahead of the weekend.
+So, keep locking in your profits when you have them.
+Stick with your plan, maintain discipline and work your process.
+Remember it’s Friday and we have a 3-day weekend coming.
+So, pay yourself and get your portfolio set for the long weekend.

 Ed

-Swing Trade Ideas for your consideration and watchlist: No trade ideas for Friday.
+Swing Trade Ideas for your consideration and watchlist: DAL, HYLN, UAL, VLO, WYNN, PENN, MRVL, ALLY, SOHU.
 You can find Rick’s review of tickers on his YouTube Channel here.
 Trade your plan, take profits along the way, and smart.
 Also, remember to check for impending earnings reports.
 Finally, remember that any tickers we mention and talk about in the trading room are not recommendations to buy or sell.

 🎯 Mike Probst: Rick, Got CTL off the scanner today.
 Already up 30%.
 Love it.